 It seems to us pointless to try to continue with a watered down pseudo Christianity - such as is proving singularly useless to combat the secularisation of our society.
 We believe that the secular society will prove defenceless against the incursion of other far less peacable systems of belief and that the last state of the nation will be total spiritual disaster.

-To that end, we have set up the Saint Eanswythe Orthodox Study Society as a means of beginning the education of people in the ancient faith of our fathers here in this land: The Orthodox Christian Faith.
+To that end, the Saint Eanswythe Orthodox Study Society was set up as a means of beginning the education of people in the ancient faith of our fathers here in this land: The Orthodox Christian Faith.
 This is the uncompromising authentic, original Christian Way that our Lord Jesus Christ taught to His Apostles and which they in turn, committed to the Church.
 That Church has continued to this day, unchanged, with the original faith intact.
 Unlike the multitude of pseudo-Christian organisations around the world, Holy Orthodoxy has kept the entire faith intact through two millennia.

 Orthodox Christianity came to the British Isles just a few years after the Crucifixion of Christ, brought by Saint Aristibule as our first Bishop, and those others who accompanied him.
 It remained intact and flourishing in these isles until the Norman invasion.
 It is now reintroduced to our country and we seek to recover the English expression of that faith, in communion with and under the direction of the worldwide Orthodox Christian Church.